ibm-cloud-docs/overview/locations.md

 You can view all resources and locations from the Resource list page in the console.
 If you want to view and work with resources in a specific location, expand the **Location** filter, and select a location from the list.
 By expanding a specific location, you can select to filter by regions, zones, or individual data centers.

 Depending on the type of resource, you might be interested in only specific types of location data.
 For example, if you created a service or VPC infrastructure service, you can filter the Resource list page by the region and zone codes.
-However, if you're working with classic infrastructure or {{site.data.keyword.powerSys_notm}} resources, the specific data center codes are the pertinent information for you.
+However, if you're working with classic infrastructure or Power Virtual Server resources, the specific data center codes are the pertinent information for you.

 For example, if you have resources that are deployed in the London 2 (eu-gb-2) zone, you can set filters to display only those resources in your resource list.
 Expand the **London** metro option, and the **London (eu-gb)** region option.
 Within that region, you can select from the list of available zones, such as **London 2 (eu-gb-2)**.

 If you have a classic infrastructure resource that is deployed in a specific data center, you can identify the data center by the specific metro location and alphanumeric code.
 For example, use **Dallas** for the metro location and then **Dallas 10 (dal10)** for the data center.

-You can also view resources that are deployed in Satellite locations, which are managed by an {{site.data.keyword.Bluemix_notm}} metro or region and determines where the master of your Satellite control plane runs.
+You can also view resources that are deployed in Satellite locations, which are managed by an IBM Cloud metro or region and determines where the master of your Satellite control plane runs.
 For example, you might have a Satellite location that's managed by the Dallas metro.
 Expand the **Dallas** metro option, which includes your Satellite location, like `my-satellite-dal`.
 For more information about the metros and regions that manage Satellite locations, see [Regions](/docs/satellite?topic=satellite-sat-regions).

 You might also want to display your resources that are located globally.
 The **Global** option means that only one logical, globally accessible instance of the service, independent of any region or zone, is published to customer workloads.
 These types of resources are accessible from a global endpoint.